 Mr. Jones' institutional projects include Celebration Health in Celebration, Florida; the Columbus Regional Hospital in Columbus, Indiana; the Sixth District Headquarters for the U.S. Federal Reserve Bank in Atlanta, Georgia; a new classroom building and library for the Brooklyn Law School; the American Revolution Center at Valley Forge; the Norman Rockwell Museum in Stockbridge, Massachusetts; and two new 425-bed residential colleges at Yale University.
 His commercial projects include a corporate headquarters for the Gap Inc. in San Francisco, California; an office building for Bedford Properties in Irvine, California; and the Disney Casting Center at Walt Disney World in Orlando, Florida.

 Previous to his association with Robert A.M.
 Stern Architects, Mr. Jones was an assistant and job captain on commercial, institutional, and residential projects for David M. Schwarz/Architectural Services in Washington, DC, including the Cook Children's Medical Center in Fort Worth, Texas, and an office building and multifamily residential building in Washington, DC.
 From 1999 to 2003 he was a principal at Rice Jones Architects in New York City, where his focus was low-rise residential buildings, adaptive re-use, and corporate and residential interiors in New York City.

-Mr. Jones received his Bachelor of Science in Architecture in 1982 and his Masters in Architecture in 1984 from the University of Virginia.
+Mr. Jones received his Bachelor of Science degree in Architecture in 1982 and his Master of Architecture degree in 1984 from the University of Virginia.
 He was honored with the AIA Scholastic Award for Excellence in Architecture from the University of Virginia.
 He is a registered architect in the State of New York and a member of the American Institute of Architects, the Institute of Classical Architecture & Classical America, and the Congress for the New Urbanism.